THUMNLab/NAS-Bench-Graph/README.md

 The you can get the data by the look-up table.

 In this repository, you can only obatain valid/test performance, latency and number of parameters.
-Refer to the next part if you want infomation of training process.
+Refer to the next part if you want information of training process.

 ```
 info = bench[arch.valid_hash()]